($712) Cost to ship a car from Durham, NC to Newark, NJ

 The best Durham to Newark car shipping companies

-We’ve done the research, and these are the best car shipping companies to help transport your vehicle from Durham to Newark:
+We’ve compared thousands of providers and identified the best car shipping companies to handle your move from Durham to Newark:

 - Best for Real-Time Tracking: Nexus Auto Transport